sguti/ng2-owl-carousel2/README.md

 ### Dependencies

-This library has dependency on jquery and owl carousel library.
+This library needs jquery and owl carousel library
-import dependecies as mentioned below-

-import these two css files from owl.carousel npm package
-1. owl.carousel.min.css
-2. owl.theme.default.min.css

-import jquery globally as per your your project type.
+import jquery globally as per your type of your project.

-import owlcarousel js library after importing jquery
+import owlcarousel library after importing jquery

 ### How to use

-Import and add this component to the declaration section of your module
+Import and add this component to the declaration section

 ```typescript
 import { Ng2OwlCarouselComponent } from "ng2.owl.carousel";